bcorfman/arcade_actions/docs/testing.md

 ## Overview

 This document provides detailed testing patterns, examples, and best practices for the ArcadeActions framework.
-It covers all action types and their specific testing requirements.
+It covers all action types and their specific testing requirements, with a focus on proper dependency injection and testability.

 ## Abstract Method Requirements